thebellwoods/aloha-honua/README.md

 folder: challenges > 1-hello-playdate

+#### 6. Effects

+How do imagetables work and how can I use them to create a simple animation?
+Let's animate lightning!

 #### Artists

 [headwinds](https://github.com/headwinds) is primarily a fronted dev with Javascript as most comfortable language, and will be attempting to adapt many common patterns from web dev to lua.